jake-figma/component-inspector/README.md

 ### Boolean visibility

-If you have a boolean Figma component property that controls visibility of a text or instance swap property, that boolean property will be ignored in generated code and the text or instance swap property will disappear when the boolean is false.
+If you have a boolean Figma component property that controls visibility of a text or instance swap property (or one of their ancestors), that boolean property will be ignored in generated code and the text or instance swap property will disappear when the boolean is false.

 ### `"undefined"` variant options and instance swaps